davidxc/warc-pdf-extract/luigi_scripts/README.md

     PYTHONPATH='luigi_scripts' luigi --module warc_extract ExtractCrawl --crawl citeseerx_crawl_2017 --workers 3

+To use the central scheduler (configured in `./luigi.cfg`), and "cleanup" after each crawl:

+    PYTHONPATH='luigi_scripts' luigi --module warc_extract ExtractCrawl --crawl citeseerx_crawl_2017 --workers 3 --cleanup

 In actual use you'll probably want more workers, and maybe even distributed scheduling (multiple machines, one collection or set of items each).